Irfan-Chowdhury/DevProNotes/pages/MultiTenancySetup.md

 ```

 ## Creating a tenant model
 Now you need to create a Tenant model.
-Create the file `app/Models/Tenant.php`.
+Create the file using `php artisan make:model Tenant`.

 ```
 <?php